Personalized marketing is a primary focus for marketers now.

 Increase conversions and revenue

 It is reasonable that personalizing your services and offering a customized experience will enhance your sales and conversions.
-According to Vibetrace, 75% of consumers prefer buying from a brand that knows their name and purchase history, and analysis by Forbes shows that marketers that deliver personalized web experiences are getting double-digit returns in marketing performance and response.
+According to Vibetrace, 75% of consumers prefer buying from a brand that knows their name and purchase history.
+An analysis by Forbes shows that marketers who deliver personalized web experiences are getting double-digit returns in marketing performance and response.

 Improve customer retention

 Customer retention is important.
-Increasing customer retention by 5% can increase profits by 25% up to 95%, and, it’s less expensive to retain customers than to acquire new ones.
-Adobe’s Digital Index shows that 40% of eCommerce revenue is produced by 8% of returning customers, and US and European marketers need to bring in between 5 and 7 new customers to match the revenue of only one repeat customer.
+Increasing customer retention by 5% can increase profits by 25% up to 95%, and it’s less expensive to retain customers than to acquire new ones.
+Adobe’s Digital Index shows that 40% of eCommerce revenue is produced by 8% of returning customers.
+US and European marketers need to bring in between 5 and 7 new customers to match the revenue of only one repeat customer.

 If you provide a personalized experience, your odds of getting those numbers to increase: according to research by Segment, after a personalized experience with a company, 44% of customers are likely to become regular customers, while 49% have purchased a product they did not originally plan to purchase after having personalized experience.